GSA/digitalgov.gov/content/posts/2012-10-15-gsa-fedramp-usability-case-study.md

 ---
+url: /2012/10/15/gsa-fedramp-usability-case-study/
 date: 2012-10-15 12:16:23 -0400
-title: 'FedRAMP &amp;#8211; Usability Case Study'
+title: 'FedRAMP &#8211; Usability Case Study'
 summary: 'Websites allow newer government programs to establish a visual identity that introduces them to users and conveys the importance of their work.
 On April 18, 2012, the DigitalGov User Experience Program helped test&nbsp;GSA&amp;#8217;s Federal Risk and Authorization Management Program (FedRAMP) site, which at that point was less than six months old.
 Three immediate needs were'
-authors: [jonathan-rubin]
+authors:
+  - jonathan-rubin
 categories:
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - DigitalGov User Experience Program